 Direct payments under production-limiting programmes if:

-such payments are based on fixed and unchanging areas and yields;
+- such payments are based on fixed and unchanging areas and yields; or

-livestock payments are made on a fixed and unchanging number of
+- livestock payments are made on a fixed and unchanging number of head.

 Direct payments that do not require production if: